enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 ## Testing Environments

-To maximize ecommerce conversion rates, verify these tests in the following browser environments:
+To maximize eCommerce conversion rates, verify these tests in the following browser environments:

 ### Desktop
 {:.no_toc}